UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Does a faster internet plan fix packet loss?

 Not necessarily.
 Paying to upgrade to a faster internet plan gives your household more total bandwidth, which certainly helps if your current issue is purely caused by local congestion (having too many devices using the internet at once).
-However, if your specific packet loss is caused by failing hardware components, faulty cables, or dense Wi-Fi interference, a faster plan will not solve the underlying mechanical problem.
+However, if your specific data drops are caused by failing hardware components, faulty cables, or dense Wi-Fi interference, a faster plan will not solve the underlying mechanical problem.

 Why do I only get packet loss at night?